Introduction

 Verifying Reaction

-The API response will include a JSON payload with numerous details about your Salesforce organization.
-The Org ID is contained in this payload.
-Though more complex, this approach is helpful for people who utilize Salesforce APIs regularly.
+The API response will include a JSON file containing extensive information about your Salesforce company.
+The Org ID is in this package.
+Although this approach is more challenging, it works well for individuals who frequently utilize Salesforce APIs.

 Real-World Uses for Salesforce Org ID